Blog Posts

 Posted by Admin on August 03, 2020

 Summer means it’s a great time for indoor sports and activities to help keep cool, and, for me, that always includes bowling!
-Bowling is one of those awesome pastimes I like because I can take any of my friends, regardless of skill level, and we can all have a good time, hang out, and easily social distance.
+Bowling is one of those awesome pastimes I like because I can take any of my friends, regardless of skill level, and we can all have a good time and hang out.

 Read More